Election According to Foreknowledge is the Key!

 Everyone will hear the Gospel

 Yet, the Bible gives us reasons to believe that no one will stand before God on the day of judgment without having actually heard the Gospel.
-After all, if Christ really died for and is the Savior of every single descendant of Adam as we are told (in John 3:16; Isaiah 45:21-22; Luke 2:10; John 1:29; John 4:42; John 6:51; John 12:47; Romans 3:21-23; Romans 5:18; Romans 11:32; 2 Corinthians 5:14-19; Hebrews 2:9, 1 Timothy 2:4,6; 1 Timothy 2:11; 1 Timothy 4:10; 2 Peter 2:1; 1 John 2:2; 1 John 4:14 etc.) then why wouldn’t He tell everyone for whom He died about the good news of the Gospel?
-I mean, who would die in the place of a condemned man in order to secure his freedom (Romans 5:7-8) but neglect beforehand to inform the condemned man that this free gift had come upon him (Romans 5:18)?
-No merciful person would do so, yet in their flawed attempts to explain what the Bible says about the Gospel, many theologians have ended up accusing God of doing this very thing!
+After all, if Christ really died for all and is the Savior of every single descendant of Adam as we are told (in Isaiah 45:21-22; Luke 2:10; John 1:29; John 3:16; John 4:42; John 6:51; John 12:47; John 12:32; Romans 3:21-23; Romans 5:18; Romans 11:32; 2 Corinthians 5:14-19; Hebrews 2:9, 1 Timothy 2:4,6; 1 Timothy 2:11; 1 Timothy 4:10; 2 Peter 2:1; 1 John 2:2; 1 John 4:14 etc.) then why wouldn’t He tell everyone for whom He died about the good news of the Gospel?
+I mean, who would die in the place of a condemned man in order to secure his freedom (Romans 5:7-8) but then neglect to inform the condemned man that this free gift had come upon him (Romans 5:18)?
+No merciful person would do so, yet in their flawed attempts to explain what the Bible says about the Gospel, many bible teachers have ended up accusing God of doing this very thing!
 Isn’t it understood from reading Psalms 98:9 that God will judge the world with equity?
 Yet, by refusing to affirm the claim that all souls will hear the Gospel, many Christian leaders are effectively accusing God of being inequitable.
 They are telling the world that the biblical God condemns to Hell those who have never heard nor rejected the Gospel in spite of the fact that several Scriptures actually militate against such a premise.
-For example, Paul in Colossians 1:23 says,
+For example, the apostle Paul in Colossians 1:23 says,

 … be not moved away from the hope of the gospel, which ye have heard, and which was preached to every creature which is under heaven; whereof I Paul am made a minister

-This means that it is a logical certainty that every descendant of Adam will have an opportunity to hear the life-saving Gospel.
+This then means that it is a logical certainty that every descendant of Adam will have an opportunity to hear the life-saving Gospel.
 This includes all those living before the New Testament era.
-In fact, many who lived and died during Old Testament times (e.g. children of Israel) had already heard the Gospel “but the word preached did not profit them, not being mixed with faith in them that heard it” (Hebrews 4:2, Romans 10:19-21).
+In fact, many who lived and died during Old Testament times (e.g. children of Israel) had already heard the Gospel in one form or another “but the word preached did not profit them, not being mixed with faith in them that heard it” (Hebrews 4:2, Romans 10:19-21).
 However for those who have not heard, they shall hear, “for that which had not been told them shall they see; and that which they had not heard shall they consider.”
 (Isaiah 52:15, Romans 15:21) Otherwise, on Judgment Day, how can it be maintained that they have “neglected so great a salvation” if it was all the while inaccessible (Hebrews 2:3)?
 In fact, so certain is God’s intention to preach the Gospel “to every creature which is under heaven” that He plainly reveals this plan through His teachings.
 For example, one important conclusion from the parable of the Sower and the seed (Mathew 13:3-23, Mark 4:3-20, Luke 8:5-18) is that every person will be exposed to the Gospel message.
 For though the Scriptures do not directly identify the parable’s Sower, that the Sower is God seems certain.
 For only God is able to communicate “in any manner to the minds of people—by the Scriptures, by preaching, by acts of Providence, or by the direct influences of the Holy Spirit.”
 Furthermore, according to Mark 4:14 & Luke 8:11, the seed which the Sower sows is the word of God.
 In fact, Matthew 13:19 calls it “the Word of the Kingdom” which further identifies the seed as the Gospel.
 There are four types of ground (i.e. people) upon which the seeds fall and these four grounds clearly and collectively represent all of mankind.
 Yet, only one of these four groups of people will believe the Gospel unto salvation.
 Incidentally, assuming that each ground type is proportional, then this parable also becomes a sad confirmation of Christ’s claim in Matthew 7:13-14 that most people (i.e. wayside-ground people, stony-ground people, thorn-infested-ground people) are on the wide road which leads to Hell.
 However, the key point to grasp in this parable is that all ground types were recipients of the Sower’s seeds.
 In other words, there was no ground in the parable upon which the seed did not fall.
 Therefore, of the three different types of unbelievers mentioned, no one in any of these categories is ignorant of the Gospel.
 Because all people (i.e grounds) receive the Gospel (i.e. seed), this parable then becomes a resounding confirmation of Colossians 1:23 and it reminds us that the biblical record does not anticipate the judgment of men who have never heard the Gospel.

 But I say, Have they not heard?
 Yes verily, their [i.e. the preachers] sound went into all the earth, and their words unto the ends of the world.